About We Are Fish and its Founder

 1. Why I Started the Business

-For years I have been coaching people with learning disabilities in a non-official capacity.
+For years I have been coaching people with learning disabilities in a non-official capacity - and always in a one-on-one capacity.
 People would recognize my success in starting and running businesses and upon learning I was both severely Dyslexic and off-the-chart ADD, they would ask for help and guidance.

 Having established several successful businesses - despite being severely Dyslexic - I realized that helping adults with learning disabilities follow their dreams and create their own business would be my ultimate calling and passion.